Conformally covariant boundary correlation functions with a quantum group: Introduction

-Multiple SLEs arise from trying to generalize Schramm's principle to cases where several interfaces are present: in a simply connected domain with $2N$ marked boundary points we may have $N$ curves connecting pairwise the marked points.
-Such processes have been studied in \cite{Dubedat-commutation,BBK-multiple_SLEs,Graham-multiple_SLEs,LK-configurational_measure}, and in some cases they are known to be the scaling limits of lattice model interfaces in the presence of alternating boundary conditions \cite{CS-universality_in_2d_Ising,Izyurov-PhD_thesis}.
+Multiple $\SLE$s arise from trying to generalize Schramm's principle to cases where several interfaces are present: in a simply connected domain with $2N$ marked boundary points we may have $N$ curves connecting pairwise the marked points.
+Such processes have been studied in \cite{Dubedat-commutation,BBK-multiple_SLEs,Graham-multiple_SLEs,LK-configurational_measure,PW-Global_multiple_SLEs_and_pure_partition_functions}, and in some cases they are known to be the scaling limits of lattice model interfaces in the presence of alternating boundary conditions \cite{Izyurov-PhD_thesis,CS-universality_in_2d_Ising,KS-configurations_of_FK_Ising_interfaces}.

 Multiple random curves with conformally invariant laws and domain Markov properties are no longer specified by the parameter $\kappa$ alone, but for a fixed $\kappa<8$, a finite dimensional convex set of possible laws exists.
-The extremal points of the set of multiple SLE laws were called pure geometries in \cite{BBK-multiple_SLEs}.
+The extremal points of the set of multiple $\SLE$ laws were called pure geometries in \cite{BBK-multiple_SLEs}.
 Coulomb gas integrals for this problem were considered in \cite{Dubedat-Euler_integrals,Kytola-local_mgales}.
-The problem is very closely related to crossing probabilities, for which a solution using Coulomb gas integrals has been recently obtained in the series of articles \cite{FK-solution_space_for_a_system_of_null_state_PDEs_1,FK-solution_space_for_a_system_of_null_state_PDEs_3,FK-solution_space_for_a_system_of_null_state_PDEs_2,FK-solution_space_for_a_system_of_null_state_PDEs_4}.
+The problem of explicit description of the pure geometries is very closely related to crossing probabilities, for which formulas using Coulomb gas integrals have been recently obtained in the series of articles \cite{FK-solution_space_for_a_system_of_null_state_PDEs_1, FK-solution_space_for_a_system_of_null_state_PDEs_2,FK-solution_space_for_a_system_of_null_state_PDEs_3, FK-solution_space_for_a_system_of_null_state_PDEs_4, FSKZ-A_formula_for_crossing_probabilities_of_critical_systems_inside_polygons}.
 In comparison with the approaches of \cite{Dubedat-Euler_integrals,FK-solution_space_for_a_system_of_null_state_PDEs_1}, the Coulomb gas integrals in our approach have the advantage of treating all the $2N$ marked points on equal footing, at the expense of increasing the dimension of the integration surface by one.